Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

-\textit{Proof:} As $\chi \rightarrow +\infty$, the penalty terms $\chi \lambda_1$ and $\chi \lambda_2$ enforce that any constraint violation is driven to zero for the solution to remain finite.
-Given that the original problem's feasible set is bounded (as argued in~\cite[Proposition 1]{vu2018spectral}), there exists a finite $\chi^*$ such that the solutions coincide. \end{pavikl}
+\textit{Proof:} As $\chi {\rightarrow} +\infty$, the penalty terms $\chi \lambda_1$ and $\chi \lambda_2$ enforce that any constraint violation is driven to zero for the solution to remain finite.
+Given that the original problem's feasible set is bounded (as argued in~\cite[Proposition 1]{vu2018spectral}), there exists a finite $\chi^*$ such that the solutions coincide. \end{pavikl} For practical consideration, the penalty function should be sufficiently small (${\leq} 10^{-3}$), for some value of $\chi$.
+In our numerical simulations, we initialize $\chi {=}1$ with $\lambda_1 {=}5$ and $\lambda_2 {=}10$ to ensure sufficiently small penalty function~\cite{hao2024joint}.

 To solve Problem~\eqref{eq_PF_op2} using the PGA method at each AP independently, we follow the steps outlined in Algorithm~\ref{alg_nmAPG}.
-Since the objective function \eqref{eq_PF_op2_sub1} is smooth and differentiable, the proximal step reduces to a projection.
 We initialize $\boldsymbol{\delta}_m$ and update it along with the gradient ascent direction of $f(\boldsymbol{{\delta}}^{(j)}_m)$ with step size $\alpha$, followed by projection onto $[0,1]$ to satisfy the box constraint~\eqref{eq_bin}:

-The components of gradient $\nabla f(\boldsymbol{\delta}_m) = \Big[\frac{\partial f(\boldsymbol{\delta}_m)}{\partial \delta_{m1}}, \frac{\partial f(\boldsymbol{\delta}_m)}{\partial \delta_{m2}}, \dots, \frac{\partial f(\boldsymbol{\delta}_m)}{\partial \delta_{mL_p}} \Big]^\intercal $ can be written as
+The components of gradient $\nabla f(\boldsymbol{\delta}_m) $ can be written as

 where